pb-7/pb-7.github.io/README.md

 **Research Analyst**
 *Kathmandu, Nepal*
 _December 2021 – July 2023_
-- Collaborated with the research team to analyze and publish a research review paper titled _“Digital Twin and Its Implementation in 3D Printing”_.
-- Prepared reports on topics such as Building Information Management and its adaptation in Nepal.
+- Collaborated with the research team to analyze and publish a research review paper titled ‘Digital Twin and Its Implementation in 3D Printing’.
+Also prepared reports pertaining to topics such as Building Information Management and its adaptation in the context of Nepal.
-- Utilized business intelligence tools to develop interactive dashboards in Tableau, supporting machine learning projects such as Customer Churn Prediction and forecasting through Time Series Analysis with LSTM.
+- Developed machine learning projects, including a Customer Churn Prediction model using logistic regression, alongside Time Series Analysis using LSTM and other analytics projects for clients.
-- Facilitated workshop sessions on business & analytics, design thinking, and 3D printing.
-- Collected and analyzed inter-departmental data and collaborated with the business development team to streamline business processes.
+- Facilitated workshop sessions on business & analytics, design thinking and 3D printing.
+Collected and analyzed inter-departmental data and collaborated with the business development team to streamline business processes.

 ### China Communications Services International
 **Assistant Department Project Manager**